einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 <pre><code class="javascript" data-trim data-noescape>var myList = [1, 3, 7, 5, 4, 2, -3, -9];</code></pre>

 Let's say we want to
-_add a value of 2_ to each value in the list...
+_add a value of 2_ to each number in the list...

 <span class="fragment">With a _for loop,_ we can execute an _iterative process_ to _count through_ and perform the _same operation(s)_ on each list item, like adding a constant to each number. <i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i></span>

 ~~

-The first part would be to be to _iterate over_ the contents of the list, counting through each item while performing the same set of actions.
+Our first task would be to be to _iterate over_ the contents of the list, counting through each item while performing the same set of actions.

 <pre><code class="javascript" data-trim data-noescape>1 + 2;
 3 + 2;